 My grammar units follow a gradual release format.
 I try to begin with a hook to engage students and get them thinking critically.
 Framing the unit with writing experiences helps also.
 If you feel like you’re always struggling to create a grammar lesson you enjoy, you could read this post about how to structure a grammar lesson.
 This post details how to sequence grammar for the whole first semester.

-Hopefully this outline will help you to give your own first nine weeks language arts curriculum the adjustments you desire.
+Hopefully this outline will help you to give your own first quarter ELA curriculum the adjustments you desire.
 Creating an effective curriculum can be challenging, but I’ve learned it’s always best to be true to you.
 Choose an approach you feel comfortable navigating, keep the rigor, add differentiation, engagement, and choice, and make sure student learning objectives are identified from the beginning.

-If you’d like another angle, read about Language Arts Classroom’s first nine weeks curriculum approach.
+If you’d like another angle for first quarter ELA curriculum, read about Language Arts Classroom’s approach.